#1 Home Improvement Retailer

 Frequently Asked Questions About Gardening

-If you're starting seeds for fall or winter gardening, get them in by late summer.
-Warm climates can plant later in the year than cold climates.
-You may be able to grow cruciferous vegetables and leafy greens throughout the fall and into winter if you live in a warm climate.
-Check your planting zone for details on specific plants and your growing season, then read up on how to plant a fall vegetable garden.
+If you're planting seeds for fall or winter gardening, get them in by late summer.
+Warm climates can plant later in the year than cold northern climates.
+You may be able to grow leafy greens and cruciferous vegetables throughout the fall and into winter if the weather stays mild.
+Check your planting zone for details on your growing season and specific plants, then read up on how to plant a fall vegetable garden.

 The Home Depot Garden Center at Steele Creek

-On a fresh fall day, take advantage of the weather and do a second round of planting and outdoor maintenance.
+On a fresh fall day, take advantage of the weather to do a second round of planting and outdoor maintenance.
 Now is a great time to get fall flowers and flower bulbs in the ground.
-Read on for more on fall gardening, and how to transition to your fall lawn and garden.
+Neaten up your bushes and trees, too, with chainsaws, pole saws, and pruners.
+Read on for more on fall gardening and how to transition to your fall lawn and garden.

 Patch or Fertilize Your Lawn

-Patch up bald spots on your lawn by learning how to seed a lawn in the fall.
-Autumn is a great time to fill in dead or brown places in your yard.
-However, make sure leaves don't fall on freshly seeded areas.
-New grass seed needs sun, water, and air to grow, and leaf litter can block out the air and sunlight it needs to germinate.
+Patch up bald spots on your lawn by overseeding them.
+Cooler weather is a great time to fill in brown, dead, or bare places in your yard.
+However, make sure leaves don't land on freshly seeded areas.
+New grass seed needs air, water, and sun to grow, and leaf litter can block out the air and sunlight it needs to germinate.

 Cut and Cover Perennials

-In climates where you might have a cold snap but then warm up above freezing again, cover your plants.
-Protect your garden from frost and freeze damage to extend their season.
-You can get extra life out of your garden by covering your plants with buckets, tarps, or even painting drop cloths.
-It'll warm your plants like a blanket or greenhouse, and they'll survive a frost.
-Read other fall-planted perennial tips, too.
+In climates where you might have a cold snap here and there, but then it'll warm up above freezing again, cover your plants.
+Protect your garden from freeze and frost damage to extend their season.
+You can get extra life out of your garden by covering your plants with tarps, 5-gallon buckets, or even painting drop cloths.
+It'll warm your plants like a greenhouse or blanket, and they'll survive a frost.

-This works well when the weather is still transitional, until you're fully into the colder parts of the season.
-Uncover the plants in the morning when the thermometer goes up again and let them enjoy that autumn sun.
-Once the temperatures regularly dip below freezing, say goodbye to the garden for the rest of the year.
+This works well early on, until you're fully into the colder parts of the season.
+Uncover the plants when it warms up again and let them enjoy that fall sun.
+Once the temperatures regularly dip below freezing, it's time to say goodbye to the garden for the winter.

 Put the Garden to Bed

-When your annuals start looking rougher, it's time to dig up the plants.
-Northern climates might be putting the garden to bed for the season in October or November.
-After your vegetables and annuals are done for the year, dig them up, then chop and dispose of the detritus, or dead plant debris.
-Feel free to let them decompose to enrich the soil unless you had one of two exceptions: if your plants dealt with blight or if you had a slug problem.
+When your annuals start looking rougher, dig up the plants.
+Northern climates that get cold earlier in the fall might be putting the garden to bed for the season in October or November.
+After your annuals are done blooming for the year, dig them up and dispose of the dead plant debris.
+Feel free to let them decay to enrich the soil unless you had one of two exceptions: if your plants dealt with disease or if you had a snail problem.

 After you've removed the old plants, you've got a clean slate.
 Prepare your garden bed for the spring by rotating the soil with a shovel or renting a rototiller.
-You want to loosen the earth so the topsoil goes down and the deeper soil comes up.
+You want to bring the deeper soil to the surface, send the topsoil lower down, and generally break up the ground.
 It helps nutrients penetrate and lets the soil rest.
 It's also an excellent opportunity to test the soil and see what, if any, soil amendments you need.
 Different crops and plants use different nutrients.
 Test your soil to see if it's balanced or if you should replenish certain nutrients that have been depleted.

 Gardeners with potted plants can extend their growing season by bringing the plants indoors to a sunny window.
-Indoor gardening allows both outdoor plants to live longer and indoor plants to bring joy into your home.
-Just make sure they get enough water, and rotate them regularly to give all those leaves equal sunlight for photosynthesis.
-Be sure to add dishes beneath the pots to catch any extra water if they don't have built-in overflow dishes.
+Indoor gardening allows both outdoor plants to live longer and house plants to bring joy into your home.
+Just rotate them regularly to give all leaves equal sunlight for photosynthesis, and make sure they get enough water now that they won't benefit from rainfall.
+If the pots don't have built-in overflow dishes, be sure to add shallow bowls beneath them to catch any extra water.

-This fall, tidy up your lawn and garden with us.
-We have the supplies you need for leaf cleanup, putting the garden to bed, and replenishing nutrients in your soil so it's ready for next spring.
-Shop our wide variety of outdoor living products and fall garden care in our mobile app, online, or in the aisles of your Steele Creek store.
+This fall, shore up your garden and lawn for the season with us.
+We've got everything you need for putting the garden to bed, leaf cleanup, and replenishing nutrients in your soil so it's ready for next spring.
+Shop our wide variety of outdoor living products and fall garden care online, in your local store, or in our mobile app.

 Nearby Stores